 4. How to remove absconding status in UAE?

 As an employee or a visitor, you can make an appeal to remove your absconding tag with the appropriate authorities.
 You will need to provide the supporting evidence as well.
 For employees, it would be MoHRE, and for visitors, it would be GDRFA.
-Establishments may face a fine of up to AED 5,000* as well.
+Establishments may face an absconding fine in Dubai of up to AED 5,000* as well.

 5. Can the employer cancel the absconding case in UAE?